 My mother should have made me resit the exams.
 Instead, she packed me off to a Domestic Science College in the Malvern Hills the following September.

 Now, domesticity and I have never been on the same squeaky clean level.
 Me, becoming a Domestic Goddess, was never on the cards, so it wasn’t the best place to have sent me and rebellious teenage streak still hadn’t run its course.
 I hitched a lift with two other students one Saturday afternoon, strictly against school rules, but we were miles away from any bus route.
-The driver of our vehicle crashed his car, and we were delivered back to the school by the Police.
-We were lucky not to have been injured and were all expelled before half-term.
-It wasn’t until I was twenty-one that I eventually got my act together after completing a one-year English and Business Studies course.
+The young driver who picked us up, was out to impress the three impressionable teenagers sitting on the backseat of his car.
+Inevitably, he crashed his car, and we were delivered back to the school by the Police.
+We were extremely fortunate not to have been injured but, were all expelled before half-term.
+It wasn’t until I was twenty-one that I eventually got my act together having after completed a one-year English and Business Studies course.

-I have more cookery books than I have ever cooked anything sensational, so I’ve no excuse, and I am making an effort.
+I have more cookery books than I have ever cooked anything, so I’ve no excuse, and I am making an effort.